peteryuhang/code-knowledge/the-pragmatic-programmer.md

   - Does it have to be done this way?
   - Does it have to be done at all?
 - All you need are the real constraints, the misleading constraints, and the wisdom to know the difference

+### Not Until You're Ready

+- Great performers share a trait: they know when to start and when to wait
+- **Listen to Nagging Doubts—Start When You’re Ready**
+- Let your instincts contribute to your performance
+- Prototyping can help to distinguish between good judgement and procrastination